veniamin-ilmer/diet/README.md

 : Sliced Lotus root fried until crispy.
 Maybe fry this with some onions?

 Zuccini noodles
 : You can buy zuccini that is already precut into noodles.
-Fry it with some garlic and mushrooms.
+Sprinkle with garlic power and salt, and put into the oven.
+350 degrees for 15 minutes.

+Kasha
+: Oat bran mixed with water in the microwave.